fatihgezerx/LocalizationSystem/README.md

 1. Open **Tools > Localization System > Language Data**.

-2. Go to **Settings** and pick the languages your project supports.
-This screen is also where you'll choose a translation provider and enter its API key in step 5.
+2. Go to **Settings**, pick the languages your project supports, choose a translation provider, and paste its API key.

 ![Settings](LocalizationSystem/ScreenShots/Settings.png)

 3. Back in the main table, click **Sync Project**.
-This scans your open scene for `Text`/`TextMeshProUGUI` components and searches your code for any field marked with `[Localize]`:
+This scans your open scene for `Text`/`TextMeshProUGUI` components and searches your code for any field marked with `[Localize]`.
+Every match appears as a row, with your source language already filled in and every other language left empty:

 ```csharp
 using LocalizationSystem;